theturboturnip/harper/harper-core/tests/text/tagged/Computer science.md

 #
 > Computer science is an  empirical discipline .
 We   would  have   called it       an
 # NSg/V+   NSg/V   VL D/P NSg/J+    NSg/V+     .
 IPl+ NSg/VX NSg/VX V/J    NPr/ISg+ D/P+
 > experimental science , but     like        astronomy , economics , and geology , some     of its
 # NSg/J+       NSg/V+  .
 NSg/C/P NSg/V/J/C/P NSg       .
 NSg+      .
 V/C NSg     .
-I/J/R P  ISg/D$+
+I/J/R/Dq P  ISg/D$+
 > unique forms of observation and experience do     not   fit     a   narrow  stereotype of
 # NSg/J  NPl/V P  NSg         V/C NSg/V+     NSg/VX NSg/C NSg/V/J D/P NSg/V/J NSg/V      P
 > the experimental method .
 Nonetheless , they are experiments .
 Each new      machine
 # D+  NSg/J        NSg/V+ .
 W?          .
 IPl+ V   NPl/V+      .
-D+   NSg/V/J+ NSg/V+
+Dq+  NSg/V/J+ NSg/V+
 > that          is built   is an  experiment .
 Actually constructing the machine poses  a
 # NSg/I/C/Ddem+ VL NSg/V/J VL D/P NSg/V      .
 R        V            D+  NSg/V+  NPl/V+ D/P
 > question to nature ; and we   listen for the answer by      observing the machine in
 # NSg/V    P  NSg/V  .
 V/C IPl+ NSg/V  C/P D+  NSg/V+ NSg/J/P V         D+  NSg/V+  NPr/J/P
 > operation and analyzing it       by      all          analytical and measurement means  available .
-# N🅪Sg+     V/C V         NPr/ISg+ NSg/J/P NSg/I/J/C J          V/C NSg+        NPl/V+ J         .
+# N🅪Sg+     V/C V         NPr/ISg+ NSg/J/P NSg/I/J/C/Dq J          V/C NSg+        NPl/V+ J         .
 >
 #
 > It       has since been  argued that         computer science can    be     classified as    an  empirical